IQGeo/utils-vscode/README.md

 6. Command to update an IQGeo project based on options in .iqgeorc.jsonc configuration file.<br>
    See https://github.com/IQGeo/utils-project-template for details.

-7. File watch to restart the Apache server or a debug client when a Python or JavaScript file change respectively.<br>
+7. File watch to restart Python or browser debug session when a Python or JavaScript file change respectively.<br>
    This functionality is enabled when **iqgeo-utils-vscode.enableAutoRestart** is set to true.<br>
-   The extension uses one terminal to restart the Apache server and another to run a file watch.
-A Chrome debug session will be restarted when a JavaScript file is saved.<br>
+   The extension uses one terminal to restart the Python environment and another to run a Javascript file watch.
+A browser debug session (if active) will be restarted when a JavaScript file is saved.<br>
    The watch can be started using the command 'IQGeo Start Watch'.<br>
    The delay between saving a JavaScript file and restarting a debug session (to allow the watch build to complete) can be configured using the setting **iqgeo-utils-vscode.restartDelay** (defaults to 1500ms).